 The Wooden Arch-way of the Entrance in classical Ming style with a delicately painted interior.

-Once inside the traditional Gate with its colorful and delicate paintings directions go West and East.
+Once inside the traditional Gate with its colorful and delicate paintings directions one can go either West or East or head directly across and take in the Qiwang Tower and Tea Pavilion.
 Whenever the season is warm, this is usually a gathering spot for many visitors and the large square gives great opportunity to Beijing's now somewhat Famous "Water Writers".
-These caligraphers, who write their works in water make grateful use of the large square inside and are now a regular feature in Spring and Summers.
+These calligraphers, who write their works in water make grateful use of the large square inside and are now a regular feature in Spring and Summers.

 As described on the Wall the Park does have a somewhat Flamboyant History indeed.

 Empty Square and a Peaceful Qiwang Tower Pavilion underneath Jingshan Ridge on a Cold Novembers Day in 2002.